How Do Medical Conditions Affect Car Insurance Rates?

 How do health issues affect eligibility for car insurance?

 There is no straight line from diagnosis to loss of your insurance.
 Health becomes an insurance issue if and when your medical condition affects the status of your driver's license.
 Your doctor can notify the DMV that you are not fit to drive.
 Unless you dispute this assessment with an appeal or your doctor updates your status, your license can be suspended.
 Your auto insurance company can drop you from coverage due to your suspended license.
-Insurers cannot judge whether your condition affects your driving — they must instead rely on your doctor’s judgment and the DMV's guidance.
+Insurers can't judge whether your condition affects your driving; they must instead rely on your doctor’s judgment and the DMV's guidance.

 Just looking?
 Get a free quote.